The Baroque architecture of Zagreb was built during the period of the prosperous Austro-Hungarian Empire.

 - The National Theatre Square, one of the most beautiful in Europe.

-- Zrinjevac – The monument of King Tomislav by Franges, the Art Pavillion and magnificent Cathedral.
+- Zrinjevac – The monument of King Tomislav by Franges, the Art Pavillion and the magnificent Cathedral.

 - St Mark’s Square .
 The most picturesque square in Zagreb.